This diagram below shows a number of scenarios where you may deploy a remote access solution.

 Mobile based remote access

-Mobile based remote access utilises the 3G/4G mobile network infrastructure and allows end users to remotely access applications and information from a variety of devices (such as smartphone, tablets, laptops).
+Mobile based remote access utilises the mobile network infrastructure and allows end users to remotely access applications and information from a variety of devices (such as smartphone, tablets and laptops).
 These connections are facilitated via secure remote access processes and procedures.
-NHS organisations must ensure deployment of appropriate user access management (such as IPSec tunnels, Smart cards, two-factor authentication processes), and that the corporate network security infrastructure is monitored and maintained correctly so that any remote access services does not become a weak point in overall IT security.
+Health and social care organisations must ensure deployment of appropriate user access management (such as IPSec tunnels, Smart cards, two-factor authentication processes), and that the corporate network security infrastructure is monitored and maintained correctly so that any remote access services does not become a weak point in overall IT security.

-There are some essential factors to consider when choosing remote access solutions for an NHS mobile solution in an organisation:
+There are some essential factors to consider when choosing a remote access solution:

-- L3 VPN tunnel vs. Secure Business portal: Is there a requirement for a full VPN tunnel to protect the access from any installed application to the NHS site, or do you need a simpler portal that provides simple and secure access for published applications?
+L3 VPN tunnel vs. Secure Business portal: Is there a requirement for a full VPN tunnel to protect the access from any installed application to the organisation, or do you need a simpler portal that provides simple and secure access for published applications?